mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 This folder contains all the MongoDB Atlas backend configuration files.

-## Setup the Digital-Twin-Backend Application
+## Setup The Digital-Twin-Backend Application

 1. You need a MongoDB Atlas user account and access to an organization/project
 2. [Install realm-cli](https://www.mongodb.com/docs/atlas/app-services/cli/#installation)